DeltaLima/nanodesk/README.md

 Simply run `./makeanything.sh` and the show will start!

+Your .iso file will bie in `build/nanodesk-vX.Y.Z`.
+Git tags are used for versioning.

 You can give the script a custom debian-mirror, if your prefer e.g. `./makeanything.sh http://ftp.debian.org/debian/`

 ## customize nanodesk